-• The law provides more resources to medical and nursing schools to train doctors and nurses to work in rural and underserved areas.
+- Provides more resources to medical and nursing schools to train doctors and nurses to work in rural and underserved areas

-• The law invests in health care innovations, such as community health teams.
-These teams help people manage chronic conditions, such as diabetes, high blood pressure and heart disease.
+- Expands community health programs to help manage chronic conditions such as diabetes, high blood pressure and heart disease

-• The law ensures that hospitals and health care providers in rural communities receive the Medicare funds they need to offer quality care and keep their doors open.
+- Ensures that hospital and other providers in rural communities receive Medicare funds they need to offer quality care and keep their doors open

-• The law provides more funding for community-based health care centers in rural areas, as well as grants for school-based health centers in underserved areas.
+- Expands community-based health care centers in rural areas, as well as grants for school-based health centers in underserved areas